 No doubt about it: sports are great for kids.
 From teamwork to perseverance to a love of staying active, athletics teach kids not just the fundamentals of the sports they’re playing, but fundamental skills they’ll use for the rest of their lives.

-Increasingly, however, professionals like Children’s Hospital Colorado rehabilitation psychologist Dr. Tess Simpson and pediatric sports medicine physician Dr. Katherine Dahab see a troubling side to youth sports.
+Increasingly, however, professionals like Children’s Hospital Colorado rehabilitation psychologist Tess Simpson, MD, and pediatric sports medicine physician Katherine Dahab, MD, see a troubling side to youth sports.

 “They seem much more competitive than they used to be,” says Dr. Dahab.
 “We’re seeing kids playing one sport year-round, starting club sports a lot younger.
 It sometimes seems like society is pushing beyond ‘Let’s play and have fun and learn life lessons’ to ‘Let’s train, let’s get this college scholarship, let’s win.’”